amitxv/PC-Tuning/docs/configure-nvidia.md

     - Ensure that settings are not being overridden for programs in the ``Program Settings`` tab such as Image Sharpening for some EAC games

-- Set the scaling mode to no scaling and set perform scaling on display.
-Configure your resolution and refresh rate
+- Configure the following in the change resolution page:

+    - Output dynamic range - Full

+- Configure the following in the adjust desktop size and position page:

+    - Select a scaling mode - No scaling

+    - Perform scaling on - Display

 - Consider disabling G-Sync, it has the potential to increase input latency due to extra processing however it has supposedly improved over time, your mileage may vary